UTFOIL/Vectorization-Public/SLAVV_tutorial_readme.md

 <!--Images 10's:-->
 ## Vertex Curation
+After the vertices are automatically extracted (as local minima) from the Energy Image, the user can curate these vertex objects.
 Vertices have both point-location and radial-sizing components, and should be considered true (blue color in curator) when both the location and size match a vessel in the underlying original image.
 The user can curate (classify as true/false) the vertices using local thresholding as well as point-and-click toggling.
 ### Vertex Global thresholding
 To select a threshold, use the middle text-entry box in the Energy Histogram window labeled "Threshold."
 Try to choose a threshold that ensures high sensitivity (i.e. leave most vertices blue, even if they are false positives), but removes the many vertices in the extravascular regions of the image (owing to image noise).
 #### Global Threshold Selection